transfer-agent-protocol/tap-cap-table/README.md

 After, you can seed and deploy the cap table with either of the above options.
 If the bug persists, please open an issue with an attached screenshot and steps to reproduce.

 ## Testing

-To run tests for the smart contracts in the `chain` directory, follow these steps:
+To run tests for the smart contracts, inside of`/chain` directory, run `forge test`.

-1. Change into the `chain` directory by running `cd chain`
-2. Execute the tests using Forge with the following command `forge test`

 This will run all the tests defined in the test suite and output the results to the console.

 ## Contributing